Margarida Tengarrinha: Moscow and Bucharest

 Between 1962 and 1964 Tengarrinha was in Moscow, working with the Portuguese communist leader, Álvaro Cunhal, and collaborating on his 300-page book Rumo à Vitória – As tarefas do Partido na Revolução Democrática e Nacional.
 She then moved to Bucharest in Romania, where she was editor of Rádio Portugal Livre, a PCP radio station broadcasting to Portugal.
 But, despite the personal dangers, she had a strong desire to return to Portugal, which she did in 1968, again going into hiding and working for the PCP, initially in Lisbon and then in Porto.
 She also resumed working with Avante!
 At this time three identical plates for printing the magazine were made.
 One was for the Lisbon printing press, one for the printing press in the north of Portugal, and one was kept at her house.
 On moving to Porto she collaborated in the production of A Terra, a publication aimed at farmers.
 In 1972 she organized a demonstration attended by 40,000 in Porto in opposition to the Portuguese Colonial War.

 After the Carnation Revolution

 After the Carnation Revolution in April 1974, which overthrew the Estado Novo, Tengarrinha returned to Lisbon in 1975, where she worked with the PCP on agricultural policy issues, such as agrarian reform.
 She became a member of the Central Committee of the PCP, campaigning for the inclusion of more women, and a PCP deputy for the Algarve in the third and fourth legislatures of the Assembly of the Republic between 1979 and 1983.

-Later life
+Later life and death

-Tengarrinha has written and illustrated several books.
-She is a keen artist and has exhibited at several exhibitions.
+Tengarrinha wrote and illustrated several books.
+She was a keen artist and exhibited at several exhibitions.
 She also taught art at the Senior University of Portimão.
 She was the first recipient of the Maria Veleda Award, from the Algarve Regional Directorate for Culture, in 2016.
 The Award is for contributions to Gender Equality, Citizenship and Non-discrimination in the Algarve, as well as for cultural contributions.

+Margarida Tengarrinha died on 26 October 2023, at the age of 95.